jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 ----

 *********************************************************************************
-how Python reads double starred expressions
+how Python treats double starred expressions
 *********************************************************************************

 I add another :ref:`assertion<what is an assertion?>` to see what happens when I :ref:`call<how to call a function with input>` the :ref:`function<what is a function?>` with ONLY :ref:`keyword arguments<test_keyword_arguments>`